-Mike Ragsdale is an entrepreneur and explorer.
+Mike Ragsdale is an explorer and entrepreneur.
 He loves his wife Angela and their four children.
 Mike’s goal in life is simple:

-So far, Mike and Angela have visited 48 countries, including such places as Myanmar, Indonesia, Hungary, China, Moldova, Dominican Republic, Morocco, Cambodia, Slovenia, Russia, Croatia, India, Ecuador, Laos, Poland, Bosnia, Malaysia, Thailand, Turkey, Costa Rica, Romania, Vietnam and many others.
+So far, Mike and Angela have visited 50 countries, including such places as Myanmar, Indonesia, Hungary, China, Moldova, Dominican Republic, Morocco, Cambodia, Slovenia, Russia, Croatia, India, Ecuador, Laos, Poland, Bosnia, Malaysia, Thailand, Turkey, Costa Rica, Romania, Vietnam, Guatemala and many others.

 Mike was an Internet pioneer, helping create the concept of user-generated content before the World Wide Web existed.
 With two of his best friends, he co-founded AOL’s most successful online communities, including Hecklers Online (AOL’s #1 Humor Site), Antagonist Games Network (AOL’s #1 Video Games Community) and Zealot (AOL’s #1 Sci-Fi and Fantasy Community).